cartant/blog/content/varargs-overload-signatures/index.md

 ): Elements[number][];
 ```

-Without going into too much detail, `Inputs` is mapped type that maps a tuple of element types to a tuple of read-only arrays — for the parameters — like this:
+Without going into too much detail, `Inputs` is mapped type that maps a tuple of element types to a tuple of read-only arrays — for the input array parameters — like this:

 ```ts
 type Mapped = Inputs<[string, number]>;